Six Candidates, Three Hometown Names: A Lodi Guide to the 9th Assembly District Primary

 Tami Nobriga (R)

-None publicly identified for 2026.
+None publicly identified for 2026 in coverage available to us.
 In 2024, signed the U.S. Term Limits pledge.

 Brandon Owen (R)